 It stands for Department of Transportation Helmet Standard, but the technical name for it is FMVSS 218, the Federal Motor Vehicle Safety Standard.
 The National Highway Safety Administration (NHTSA) enforces the DOT certification on all on-road vehicles.
 The testing of helmets for the DOT standards are not done by NHTSA and instead, each manufacturer is to carry these tests and certify all their helmets before the can sell them.

 The NHTSA takes random samples of their products and conducts independent tests.
-Fines, up to $5000 per helmet can be imposed if the helmet manufacturers fail to meet the standard of the DOT regulation.
+Fines, helmet can be imposed if the helmet manufacturers fail to meet the standard of the DOT regulation.

 The basic categories of testing are Penetration resistance, Energy absorption, Impact dilution, helmet performance and how effective is the retention system.
 The vision through the visor has to be at least 105 degrees on each side of the helmet.
 Furthermore it has to be able to resist forces up to 400G.